golang/vscode-go/docs/debugging.md

  📣 **We are happy to announce that the new _`dlv-dap`_ mode of Delve integration is enabled for _local_ _debugging_ by default.
-For [_remote_ _debugging_](#remote-debugging) it is the default in [Go Nightly](nightly.md) and is available with stable builds on demand with `"debugAdapter": "dlv-dap"` attribute in `launch.json` or `settings.json`!**
+For [_remote_ _debugging_](#remote-debugging) it is the default in [pre-release versions](https://github.com/golang/vscode-go/blob/master/README.md#pre-release-version) and is available with stable builds on demand with
+ `"debugAdapter": "dlv-dap"` attribute in `launch.json` or `settings.json`!**

 Many features and settings described in this document may be available only with